 The timetable is varied and runs 7 days a week, currently offering 18 classes with 14 regular teachers.
 Regardless of the type of yoga, each teacher will bring something different to class so it is worth trying them all to get an idea of which ones you prefer.
 The introductory offer is perfect for this as it gives you unlimited classes over a 30 day period to really try every one out.

 There are three beginners classes for the newbie, or for the more experienced who want to get back to basics.
-The four non-hot classes are also good introductions to yoga: yin yang dynamic yoga is a mixture of yin poses and a flow sequence; yin is a gentle practice with postures all taking place on the mat and held for a number of minutes, deep mat-based stretching; sivananda focuses heavily on the breath, moving through some postures and inversions and ending with a long period of relaxation; and the Thursday evening candlelit is a gentle restorative practice, whilst the Friday night candlelit takes the form of a strong but slow flow.
+The five non-hot classes are also good introductions to yoga: yin yang dynamic yoga is a mixture of yin poses and a flow sequence; yin is a gentle practice with postures all taking place on the mat and held for a number of minutes, deep mat-based stretching; sivananda focuses heavily on the breath, moving through some postures and inversions and ending with a long period of relaxation; and the Thursday evening candlelit is a gentle restorative practice, whilst the Friday night candlelit takes the form of a strong but slow flow.